VoxeLibre/VoxeLibre/mods/PLAYER/mcl_playerplus/README.md

-# PlayerPlus mod for MineClone 2
+# PlayerPlus mod for VoxeLibre

 ## Features